Common Career Mistakes and How to Avoid Them

 Tips for Refocusing Negativity

-- Be aware of sustainability: Think about how the work you do contributes to sustainability.
+- Focus on sustainability: Think about how the work you do contributes to sustainability.

 Overcommitting Workload